-On February 26, 2016, the Company and its wholly owned subsidiaries, IM Brands, LLC, JR Licensing, LLC, H Licensing, LLC, C Wonder Licensing, LLC, Xcel Design Group, LLC, IMNY Retail Management, LLC, and IMNY E-Store, USA, LLC (each a "Guarantor" and collectively, the "Guarantors"), as Guarantors, entered into an amended and restated loan and security agreement (the "Loan Agreement") with Bank Hapoalim B.M. as agent, and the financial institutions party thereto as lenders.
-The Loan Agreement amended and restated the previous IM Term Loan, JR Term Loan, and H Term Loan.
-Pursuant to the Loan Agreement, Xcel assumed the obligations of each of IM Brands, LLC, JR Licensing, LLC, and H Licensing, LLC under the respective term loans with BHI in the aggregate principal amount of \$27.9 million (the loan under the Loan Agreement is referred to as the "Xcel Term Loan").
+On February 26, 2016, the Company and its wholly owned subsidiaries, IM Brands, LLC, JR Licensing, LLC, H Licensing, LLC, C Wonder Licensing, LLC, Xcel Design Group, LLC, IMNY Retail Management, LLC, and IMNY E-Store, USA, LLC (each a "Guarantor" and collectively, the "Guarantors"), as Guarantors, entered into an amended and restated loan and security agreement with Bank Hapoalim B.M. as agent, and the financial institutions party thereto as lenders.